redis-developer/redis-ai-resources/python-recipes/context-engineering/notebooks/section-2-rag-foundations/README.md

 ## Prerequisites

-- Completion of Section 1: Fundamentals
+- Completion of Section 1: Foundations
 - Basic understanding of Python and object-oriented programming
 - Familiarity with the concepts of context engineering